 Typically held in the Icahn building MC level on the last Friday of every month, the PEC organizes socials that offer postdoctoral fellows the chance to interact, network and exchange ideas with one another.
 These events offer important opportunities to collaborate across departments and to build a network of contacts outside of the lab.
-Remember check the calendar to for any changes in time or venue: http://events.mountsinaihealth.org/calendar?event_types%5B%5D=39656.
+Remember check calendar to the for any changes in time or venue: http://events.mountsinaihealth.org/calendar?event\types%5B%5D=39656.